Empathy Activities for Kids

 Call it putting yourself in another person’s shoes, or appreciating differences or simply imagining how someone else feels in a given situation.
 This is empathy.
 But, why do we care?

 Unless you align yourself to The Grinch (at the story’s open, of course), it is a natural emotional response to care when you see another person suffering or experiencing some type of emotional pain over life’s challenges.
-If you’re on the opposite end of the green guy’s spectrum, you may even have an emotional response to another person’s positive life event.
+You may even feel joy in response to another person’s positive life event.
 Oftentimes, we can relate because we’ve experienced something similar ourselves, know someone else who did, or can imagine what it must feel like to be in a specific situation.

 There is, in fact, a science to why we care.

 In Medical News Today, author Ana Sandoiu shares that neurologists and psychologists have found we have ten very specific areas of the brain that allow us to feel empathy (or not, if any those areas of the brain are injured).
 While that gives us a scientific explanation, how can teachers transfer this lesson to the classroom?

 Empathy is an important skill and must be both learned and nurtured from a young age.
 In positive family situations, empathy is first learned in the home as parents of multiple children teach the siblings to care for and about one another, to consider one another’s feelings before saying something mean or hurtful, etc. Even if one is an only child (like me), a parent or guardian can teach their child to consider her feelings, those of her family members, friends and anyone else around her.
 If empathy is not focused on early, it can be difficult for children to exercise the skill later in life.